 - SILS celebrates 20 years of partnership with EPA.

 - Dr. Helen Tibbo named assistant dean (July 1).

 - SunSITE moves from basement of Phillips Hall to second-floor lab in Manning Hall.

-- Professor Dr. William M. Shaw Jr. named School's first McColl Professor.
+- Professor Dr. William M. Shaw Jr. named first McColl Professor.

 - Dr. Susan Steinfirst, retired professor, dies of cancer at the age of 56 (March 7).
 A lecture fund is later established in her name.

-- School celebrates 65th anniversary with day of presentations and activities (April 25).
+- SILS celebrates 65th anniversary with day of presentations and activities (April 25).

-- First three recipients of SILS undergraduate minor graduate from UNC.
+- First three recipients of SILS undergraduate minor graduate from Carolina.

-- Dr. Stephanie Haas receives School's first Outstanding Teacher of the Year award.
+- Dr. Stephanie Haas receives SILS' first Outstanding Award for Teaching Excellence.

 - Children's author and UNC graduate Mary Pope Osborne speaks as the first Susan Steinfirst Lecturer (April 4).